 If we now turn to the values of M2, i.e. the coefficient for the second order term, we find that it is negative in all cases, as is expected if it represents the anharmonic effect.
 Furthermore, the M2 coefficient is quite small: This, however, must be regarded as virtuous for a system that is supposed to successively build up its energy load from one and the same vibrator source, ω, by resonance.
 The smaller the difference between successive values of ν, i.e., the vibrator of the reactant and ω, the easier it must be to build up energy systems with quantum numbers up to 20 and more.

 Let us then consider the M0 term that is supposed to indicate how strongly the reacting species is bonded to the metal.
-M0 is surprisingly small; indicating, in a way, a compromise between the necessity for the reacting molecule of being adsorbed (as discussed in the introduction) and the difficulty for the N2 group of being adsorbed at the temperatures concerned (cf chapter 3.3).
+M0 is surprisingly small; indicating, in a way, a compromise between the necessity for the reacting molecule of being adsorbed (as discussed in the introduction) and the difficulty for the N2 group of being adsorbed at the temperatures concerned (cf. “Other suggested models of ammonia synthesis” (p-045).

 One must note that the actual value and sign of M0 is very sensitive to the number of experimental points in the ∆H# vs n graphs and how close some of these points are to the origin.
-In the first example tested, iron intermetallics (chapter 2.1), this problem was discussed more fully.
+In the first example tested, iron intermetallics, this problem was discussed more fully.

 We can exemplify by considering the case of magnetite, the classical catalyst for ammonia synthesis .
 In figure 9, from an investigation on synthetic magnetite , -we find a peak value at about 364cm-1, which agrees well with the mean value of the critical vibration found above (368cm-1).
 Thus one can conclude that (in the SET model) energy is donated from the magnetite catalyst to the adsorbed N2 molecule, favoring the addition of hydrogen atoms.
 This reasoning presumes that the magnetite is not just a precursor, but acts as a true catalyst.